NSHipster/articles/2019-07-15-formatter.md

 {% warning %}

-If you set a custom locale on your list formatter, be sure to set that locale for the underlying formatter (and be mindful of value semantics, too --- without the re-assignment to `itemFormatter` in the example below, you'd get a French list of English ordinals instead).
+If you set a custom locale on your list formatter, be sure to set that locale for the underlying formatter.
+And be mindful of value semantics, too --- without the re-assignment to `itemFormatter` in the example below, you'd get a French list of English ordinals instead.

 ```swift
 let 🇫🇷 = Locale(identifier: "fr_FR")